Paul Ratcliffe, Olympic Silver Medallist

 How do I enter my first race?

-You have to be a member BCU/SCA/WCA/CANI to race, but for a Div 4 race you can buy a one-day temporary membership.
+You have to be a member of Paddle UK/Canoe Wales/CANI/SCA to race, but for a Div 4 race you can buy a one-day temporary membership.
 Once you win promotion to Div 3 you must join.

 Competitions are held all over the country from March to October.
-Click here for Calendar of Races for Newcomers.
+Click here and then select Div 4 for a Calendar of Races for Newcomers.

 The programme is usually: